Chapter 40. Configuring an active/passive Apache HTTP server in a Red Hat High Availability cluster

 Volume group "my_vg" successfully created

-For information on ensuring that volume groups managed by Pacemaker in a cluster will not be automatically activated on startup for RHEL 8.4 and earlier, see Ensuring a volume group is not activated on multiple cluster nodes.
+For information about ensuring that volume groups managed by Pacemaker in a cluster will not be automatically activated on startup for RHEL 8.4 and earlier, see Ensuring a volume group is not activated on multiple cluster nodes.

 3. Verify that the new volume group has the system ID of the node on which you are running and from which you created the volume group.